Sorry, something’s gone wrong

 Branding concept 1

-This use of ‘colour’ and branding ‘shapes’ would later serve as a covenant for the direction of the new brand ecosystem.
+This use of ‘colour’ and ‘shapes’ would later form the ‘brand guidelines’ and new brand ecosystem.

 The new logo

-As I continued working through the rest of the brand material, such as the website, marketing material templates and brand strategy, I simultaneously developed the overall brand logo and logo mark.
-The logo meant the most to Mihaela, and understandably required lots of meticulous iterations in making sure it was right for the brand.
-A richer, bolder orange was used to give the brand more energy – whilst also passing up-to-date accessibility guidelines for readability.
-A combination of Serif and Sans serif fonts echoed the transformation of research into contemporary visual language.
+As I progressed through the remaining brand materials like the website, marketing templates, and brand strategy, I also focused on developing the overall brand logo and logo mark.
+The logo held significant importance for Mihaela, necessitating numerous meticulous iterations to ensure it perfectly represented the brand.
+We opted for a richer, bolder orange to infuse the brand with energy, while adhering to current accessibility guidelines for readability.
+Combining Serif and Sans Serif fonts reflected the evolution of research into a modern visual language.

-Developing the new brand aesthetics alongside the logo itself allowed me to work more holistically.
-I was able to harmonise all outcomes, arriving at a brand that really became the sum of all of its parts.
-This was demonstrated in a brand guideline, which will later be shared with the team, and any other third party working on internal branded work.
-Brand guideline
+Working on the new brand aesthetics in conjunction with the logo enabled a holistic approach.
+This allowed me to align all elements, resulting in a brand that truly embodies its entirety.
+This synthesis is reflected in a comprehensive brand guideline, which will be shared with the team and any third parties involved in internal branded work.

 Remodelling the website

-Designing the new website wireframe was fairly quick.
-Initially, we had decided to use the same original page content but with the new branding.
-However, after the first website audit, it became apparent that the original website was not very user friendly.
-In consequence, we worked on a more streamlined wireframe and I went about bringing in the new branding elements and colours to it.
+Creating the new website wireframe was a swift process.
+Initially, our plan was to retain the original page content while incorporating the new branding.
+However, after conducting the first website audit, it became evident that the original site lacked user-friendliness.
+So, we revamped the wireframe for a more streamlined approach, integrating the new branding elements and colours seamlessly.

 The tools